What could possibly make a man decide to leave his wife and family? What makes a man leave his wife for another woman?

-Bedroom problems are no different.
+Sex life problems are no different.

 Very often this particular problem shows up when a man interprets a woman's sex drive differently, not understanding how women approach intimacy.
-And the exact same thing happens when a woman misunderstands how men work.

 Of course the fear each person holds inside is that their partner is no longer attracted to them.
-And this is usually not the case.
+And this is usually NOT the case.

 But this begins a silent war of inattention and disconnection.

 All relationships go through a tough time now and again.
 It's only natural.